Domsdev/Library_Managment_Interface/README.md

 ---

-**In this repository you will find the code and elements I used to create a desktop application for the managment of a library using Python, Tkinter and MySQL.
-This application is still under construction!**
+## In this repository you will find the code and elements I used to create a desktop application for the managment of a library using Python, Tkinter and MySQL.
+I created this app as a concrete exemple to put into practice the skills I acquired during training courses in Python and SQL.
+The app is still under construction!

 ---